- WHEN TO VISIT

 Bank accounts are easily opened with a valid passport but you should carefully inquire which bank to choose as some charge for withdrawals.

 Cash transfers to and from abroad are somewhat difficult: all international transfers to and from Montenegro are required to pass through cleaning banks in order to keep control of the number of Euros in the country, which means that transfers can take anything from 5 to 10 working days.
 Commissions for this kind of transfer are hefty and differ significantly from bank to bank.
-For fast money transfers there are several branches of Western Union in banks of Montenegro.
+For fast money transfers, there are several branches of Western Union in the banks of Montenegro.

 Banking hours are 8:00-16:00 on workdays, and 8:00-14:00 on Saturdays.